sobelio/llm-chain/docs/CONTRIBUTING.md

 ## Getting Started

-1. Fork the repository to your own account.
+1. Make your own fork of [`llm-chain`](https://github.com/sobelio/llm-chain).
-2. Clone your fork to your local machine.
+2. `git clone` your fork to your local machine.
+3. Follow the instructions on the [rustup website](https://rustup.rs/) to install Rust.
+4. Fetch the project's submodules with `git submodule update`
+5. Test that everything went well with `cargo test`
-3. Make your changes in a new branch, following the coding guidelines and best practices.
+6. Make your changes in a new branch, following the coding guidelines and best practices.
-4. Commit and push your changes to your fork.
+7. Commit and push your changes to your fork.
-5. Open a pull request against the main repository.
+8. Open a pull request against the main repository. 🚀

 ## Before You Contribute